0o9mVd5qF835M1C66LtB9iHQ1IrxpPPM7BXX33h/Java/README.md

 # Java studies
-A folder containing my exercises done in Java.
+A folder containing my exercises in Java.